MatthewBrown-GIS/CS50-Final-Project/README.md

 >The extension now installs, and remains installed until you restart Firefox.

 >Note: By default extensions don't work in private browsing.
 If you want to test this extension in private browsing open "about:addons", click on the extension, and select the Allow radio button for Run in Private Windows."

+You can also just go here: about:debugging#/runtime/this-firefox to load the addon.